cherrypy/cherrypy/sphinx/source/progguide/REST.rst

  - POST passes information to a resource to use at it sees fit,
  - DELETE removes resources.

-The default dispatcher in CherryPy stores the HTTP method name in the thread-local :class:`Request Object<cherrypy._cprequest.Request>`.
+The default dispatcher in CherryPy stores the HTTP method name at :attr:`cherrypy.request.method<cherrypy._cprequest.Request.method>`.

 Because HTTP defines these invocation methods, the most direct way to implement REST using CherryPy is to utilize the